 Modern microscopy and microanalysis techniques, such as the X-ray fluorescence (XRF) microspectroscopy developed and advanced at APS, provide scientists the unique capability of probing the mineral composition of individual dust particles.
 These synchrotron-based techniques have been used mostly in studying interplanetary stardust and have only recently been applied to the study of atmospheric particles.
 Elements such as iron, silicon, calcium, and aluminum in micron-sized atmospheric dust particles (10-7 to 10-5 meters) can easily be measured using hard X-ray microscopy at the APS beamlines in X-ray fluorescence mode for quantities down to the trace level in the real atmosphere.
 Using the APS microspectropy beamlines (e.g., 2-ID-D), we can further determine the oxidization states of iron (iron (II) or iron (III)) in dust particles, which is linked to the solubility and bioavailability of iron.

-Over the first phase of the project, EVS and collaborators have performed beamline tests on more than a hundred dust samples provided by university collaborators from Rutgers, Georgia Tech, Amity University, University of Hawaii, and University of Paris.
+Over the last several years, EVS and collaborators have performed beamline tests on more than a hundred dust samples provided by university collaborators from Rutgers, Georgia Tech, Amity University, University of Hawaii, and University of Paris.
 These samples were collected from seven locations: the Southern Ocean, the Mediterranean, the Atlantic Ocean, Hawaii, Bermuda, Patagonia, and India.
 They represent a wide range of dust aerosol characteristics from different source regions and remote oceans.
 To date, we have analyzed the chemical information for a few hundred individual dust particles.